Vaporesso PodStick Review: Two Pods and Three Power Levels

 - The sub-ohm, direct-lung coil, can handle a power range between 17-22W.

 Vapers can adjust the power levels via a single button.
 There are five LEDs right below it that show the distinct levels as well as the battery levels.
-The power modes are color-coded, with red being the lowest, blue in the middle, and green being the highest.
+The power modes are color-coded, with red the lowest, blue in the middle, and green the highest.
 At the very bottom of the device is a micro USB port to charge the 900mAh battery.

 Vaporesso PodStick: What’s Inside the Box?